SEPTA Route 79

 Route 79 is a former streetcar and trackless trolley line and current bus route, operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in South Philadelphia, Pennsylvania, United States.
 The line runs between the Point Breeze neighborhood and the vicinity of Pier 70 along the Delaware River.
 It became part of the Philadelphia trolley bus system when trackless trolleys (the local term for trolley buses) replaced buses in 1961.
 Trackless trolley service was suspended in 2003, and the authority later decided against restoring trackless trolley service.
 Trolley cars had previously served Route 79 from 1912 until 1956.

 Route description

+For buses that terminate at 40th & Market (or 41st & Market), buses start on Market Street, then make a right turn onto 41st Street, then, they make a right turn onto Powelton Avenue.
+After passing 40th Street, buses make a right turn onto 38th Street.
+Once continuing, they continue onto University Avenue, then 34th Street.
+Buses make a left turn onto Grays Ferry Avenue.
+Buses towards 40th & Market use 30th Street, while buses to Columbus Commons use 29th Street.
+Buses make a left turn onto Snyder Avenue (See below for continuing routing).
+For buses to 40th & Market, to reach Grays Ferry Avenue, Route 79 Buses make a right turn from Snyder Avenue to Vare Avenue.
+Then they make a right turn onto Hope Street, then towards 30th Street.

-The line begins at 29th Street and Snyder Avenue, and then heads east along Snyder Avenue.
+The line continues at 29th Street and Snyder Avenue, and then heads east along Snyder Avenue.
 At 25th Street, a viaduct above the street and the line is for a former Pennsylvania Railroad rail spur designed to serve neighborhood industries.
 Major intersections along this line include 22nd Street, Passyunk Avenue, and Broad Street, where commuters can connect to Snyder station on the Broad Street Line, along with a RiteChoice Pharmacy, which serves as an auxiliary bus stop for Greyhound and other intercity buses.
 The next major crossings are at 12th and 11th Streets which carry the southbound and northbound segments of Route 45, originally the southern portion of Route 23.